Maria-Antony/Candi-Comm-Engine/README.md

 4. Click Run.
 You’ll see live steps: Ingest → Embed → Search → Re-rank → Summarize.
 5. View results line-by-line, open per-candidate snippets, and Download CSV.
 6. The app warns and stops if Top-K exceeds the number of resumes ingested in this run.
-7. If you’re querying an existing namespace, Pinecone may return fewer than K if content is limited.